 The program is set up to target alcoholism in its early stages.
 If you notice that alcohol is becoming an issue, the program can help you establish a more balanced lifestyle that may include alcohol.

-Although alcohol and drug addiction is a serious condition, recovery is possible.
+Although addiction to alcohol and drugs is a serious condition, recovery is possible.
 There are many different treatment options, and those who follow through on recovery can go on to lead sober, fulfilling lives.

 If you or someone you love is experiencing an addiction, there is hope and help available.
 Visit SAMHSA or call (800) 662-HELP (4357) to learn more.